uhuohuy/toponym-disambiguation-voting/README.md

 # toponym-disambiguation-voting

 ## 1.Introduction
-A voting-based toponym disambiguation approach, which was compared with 20 latest and commonly-used approaches on 12 public datasets, containing 98,300 toponyms across the world.
+A spatial clustering-based voting approach for toponym disambiguation, which was compared with 20 latest and commonly-used approaches on 12 public datasets, containing 98,300 toponyms across the world.
 Figure below shows the spatial distribution of the toponyms in the 12 datasets.
 <p align="center">
 <a href="url">
  <img src="fig/all132.png"></a>